 Lead Agency: Floodplain Administrator Supporting Agencies: Construction Official, Building Department, Township Administration, NFIP State Coordinator, FEMA Regional Office Hazard(s) of Concern: □Dam Failure □Disease Outbreak □Drought □Earthquake ⊠Flood □Geological Hazards □Hazardous Materials ☐Hurricane ☐Infestation ☐Nor'easter ☐Severe Weather ☐Severe Winter Weather ☐Wildfire Description of the Problem: The Township's Flood Damage Prevention Ordinance lacks language to include the state mandated freeboard requirement.
 A recent audit of New Jersey's model ordinances by FEMA for conformance with NFIP, resulted in a review of existing local flood damage prevention ordinances.
 Based upon FEMA's review, specific language related to NFIP regulations was not consistent.
 Additionally, it was determined that better coordination was needed between the three sets of regulations that regulate development and construction in the floodplain.
 These regulations are: the NFIP implemented by local floodplain administrators, the New Jersey Flood Hazard Area Control Act (FHACA) implemented at the State level by the NJDEP, and the Uniform Construction Code (UCC) implemented by the local Construction Official.
 NJDEP used this feedback to develop a model Code Coordinated Ordinance and continues to work with municipalities to update flood damage prevention ordinances to the Code Coordinated Ordinance.
-The Township's ordinance reguires update.
 Description of the Solution: After obtaining the appropriate review and concurrence by the NFIP State Coordinator and the FEMA Regional Office, the municipality will update and adopt the Code Coordinated Ordinance.
 Estimated Cost: Staff time Potential Funding Sources: Municipal budget Implementation Timeline: Within 5 years Goals Met: 1, 2, 5,7 Benefits: The updated ordinance will improve floodplain management, meet NFIP requirements, and increase resilience of new and substantially improved structures in the floodplain.
 Impact on Socially Vulnerable Populations: The action will result in better regulation of construction standards within the Special Flood Hazard Area where significant risk to socially vulnerable populations exists.
-Impact on Future Development: The action will result in stronger regulation of in the Special Flood Hazard Area. construction standards for future development Impact on Critical Facilities/Lifelines: Critical facilities and lifelines located in the Sp meet the same requirements as general build ordinance.
-Impact on Capabilities: This action will improve floodplain manageme responsibilities and administrative procedures Climate Change Considerations: The updated ordinance includes the State's higher standards that are in place to address heightened flood risk due to climate change such as those for floodway rise and mandatory freeboard have been incorporated in these new model ordinances.
-Mitigation Category ⊠Local Plans and Regulations (LPR) □Structure and Infrastructure Project (SIP) Natural Systems Protection (NSP) Education and Awareness Programs (EAP) CRS Category ☑ Preventative Measures (PR) □ Property Protection (PP) □ Public Information (PI) Natural Resource Protection (NR) Structural Flood Control Projects (SP) Emergency Services (ES) Priority ⊠High □Medium □Low Alternatives: Action Evaluation No Action Current problem exists
+Impact on Future Development: The action will result in stronger regulation of construction standards for future development in the Special Flood Hazard Area.
+Impact on Critical Facilities/Lifelines: Critical facilities and lifelines located in the Special Flood Hazard Area will be required to meet the same requirements as general building construction that are set forth in the ordinance.
+Impact on Capabilities: This action will improve floodplain management capabilities through better outlining of responsibilities and administrative procedures.
+Climate Change Considerations: The updated ordinance includes the State's higher standards that are in place to address heightened flood risk due to climate change such as those for floodway rise and mandatory freeboard have been incorporated in these new model ordinances.
+Mitigation Category ⊠Local Plans and Regulations (LPR) □Structure and Infrastructure Project (SIP) □Natural Systems Protection (NSP) □Education and Awareness Programs (EAP) CRS Category ☑ Preventative Measures (PR) □ Property Protection (PP) □ Public Information (PI) Natural Resource Protection (NR) Structural Flood Control Projects (SP) Emergency Services (ES) Priority ⊠High □Medium □Low Alternatives: Action Evaluation No Action Current problem exists